alinobrasil/palmpay/backend-palm-recognition/README.md

 ### Main endpoints:

 #### POST `/register`
 - Register a new palmprint for a wallet address.
+Verify user with their signature.
 - Expects:
 	- `wallet_address` (string, required)
 	- `palm_image` (file, required)